marcus67/gitsynchista/doc/tutorial.md

 can be used to automatically *add* the configured number of seconds to the timestamps of the WebDav server.
 For working copy the value has to be set to `3600`.

+### Supressing the Synchronization of Certain Files/Patterns

+The app will scan directories for files named `gitsynchista_ignore.txt` or `.gitignore`.
+If found it will suppress the files and patterns contained in the file from being synchronized.
+Note that currently the use of `.gitignore` is not really possible with Pythonista since dot files are not visible in the built-in file browser!

+A typical use case would be to suppress the synchronization of the `gitsynchista_config.txt` file since it contains site-specific and/or user-specific settings which should not be under version-control.

 ### Login with Credentials

 The default authentication mode with the WebDav server is anonymous.
 This may not be desired when accessing a remote server which is publically available.
 In this case the credentials can be set using the `username` and `password` parameters.

+    [repository]
+    username = mylogin
+    password = mypassword

 If only the username is set the password will prompted upon first access to the WebDav server and saved to the iOS key chain.
 The "service" for which the password is saved in the key chain will be composed of the prefix "Webdav Server" and the name of the repository as can be seen in the following screenshot:

 <CENTER><IMG SRC="https://raw.githubusercontent.com/marcus67/gitsynchista/master/doc/gitsynchista_gui_sync_password.png" WIDTH="400px"></CENTER>